-- H1 Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories. - If the data being reported are final figures for the 2020-2021 academic year (see the next item below), use the 2020-2021 academic year's CDS Question B1 cohort. - Include aid awarded to international students (i.e., those not qualifying for federal aid). - Aid that is non-need-based but that was used to meet need should be reported in the need-based aid column. - For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non- - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+- Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories. - If the data being reported are final figures for the 2021-2022 academic year (see the next item below), use the 2021-2022 academic year's CDS Question B1 cohort. - Include aid awarded to international students (i.e., those not qualifying for federal aid). - Aid that is non-need-based but that was used to meet need should be reported in the need-based aid - For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-need-based scholarship or grant aid" on the last page of the definitions section. - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.

+2022-2023 estimated 2021-2022 Final

-2021-2022 estimated 2020-2021 Final Indicate the academic year for which data are reported for items H1, H2, H2A, and H6 below: Х Which needs-analysis methodology does your institution use in awardir ng institutional aid ?
-(Formerly H3) Federal methodology (FM) Institutional methodology (IM) Both FM and IM
+Indicate the academic year for which data are reported for items H1, H2, H2A, and H6 below: X

+Which needs-analysis methodology does your institution use in awarding institutional aid?
+(Forme rly H3)

+Federal methodology (FM)

+Institutional methodology (IM)

+Both FM and IM

+Need-based Non-need-based

+Scholarships/Grants

+Federal \$2,913,450 \$1,127,948

-Need-based (Include non- need-based aid use to meet need.)
-Non-need- based (Exclude non- need-based aid use to meet need.)
-Scholarships/Grants Federal \$2,670,168 \$1,116,409 State all states, not only the state in which your institution is located \$849,074 Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below). \$83,432,281 \$4,762,519 Scholarships/grants from external sources (e.g. Kiwanis, National Merit) not awarded by the college . , , . , Total Scholarships/Grants \$86,951,523 \$5,878,928 Self-Help Student loans from all sources (excluding parent loans) \$9,112,271 \$5,374,069 Federal Work-Study \$422,850 State and other (e.g., institutional) work-study/employment (Note: Excludes Federal Work-Study captured above.) \$232,239 Total Self-Help \$9,535,121 \$5,606,308 Parent Loans \$4,682,951 Tuition Waivers Note: Reporting is optional.
+State all states, not only the state in which your institution is located \$1,048,463 \$0

+Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below). \$85,437,652 \$4,876,991

+Scholarships/grants from external sources (e.g. Kiwanis, National Merit) not awarded by the college \$997,810 \$469,557

+Total Scholarships/Grants \$90,397,375 \$6,474,496

+Self-Help

+Student loans from all sources (excluding parent loans) \$8,764,890 \$4,966,264

+Federal Work-Study \$448,185

+State and other (e.g., institutional) work-study/employment (Note: Excludes Federal Work-Study captured above.) \$0 \$585,858

+Total Self-Help \$9,213,075 \$5,552,122

+Parent Loans \$4,773,999

+Tuition Waivers Note: Reporting is optional.
 Report tuition waivers in this row if you choose to report them.
-Do not report tuition waivers elsewhere. \$1,280,305 \$404,307 Athletic Awards ψ1,200,303 ψτυτ,307
+Do not report tuition waivers elsewhere. \$1,538,604 \$485,875

+Athletic Awards \$0 \$0

-- H2 Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-thanfull-time undergraduates who applied for and were awarded financial aid from any source. - Aid that is non-need-based but that was used to meet need should be counted as needbased aid. - Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates. - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+- Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source. - Aid that is non-need-based but that was used to meet need should be counted as need-based aid. - Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time, first-time, first-year students should also be counted as full-time undergraduates. - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.